Archive How Can I See My Kid’s Text Messages?

 5. Follow the commands.
 You can customize the Family Link settings on your device.

-Although Family Link allows you to monitor and control your child’s texts, this service is only available to parents of kids under thirteen years of age.
+Although Family Link allows you to monitor text messages, this service is only available to parents of kids under thirteen years of age.
 If your child is older than thirteen, they can choose to disable your parental control settings on Family Link.
 So, you probably won’t be able to monitor your older teen’s text messages.

 With the current online dangers aimed at children, you might wonder whether parental controls are available on iPhones.
 Learn more about parental controls on iPhone to protect your kids.